Louny

 Louny (/cs/; Laun) is a town in the Ústí nad Labem Region of the Czech Republic.
 It has about 18,000 inhabitants.
 It lies on the Ohře River.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument is the Church of Saint Nicholas.

 Administrative division

 Louny consists of three municipal parts (in brackets population according to the 2021 census):